meteorup/meteorup/README.md

     "server": {
         "host": "182.92.11.131",
         "username": "root",
-        // "password": "password",
+        "//password": "password",
-        // or pem file (ssh based authentication)
-        // WARNING: Keys protected by a passphrase are not supported "pem": "~/.ssh/id_rsa",
+        "//":" or pem file (ssh based authentication)", "//": "WARNING: Keys protected by a passphrase are not supported", "pem": "~/.ssh/id_rsa",
-        // Also, for non-standard ssh port use this "sshOptions": { "port" : 22 },
+        "//":" Also, for non-standard ssh port use this", "sshOptions": { "port" : 22 },
-        // server specific environment variables
+        "//":" server specific environment variables",
         "env": {}
     },
     "setup": {
-		// Install MongoDB on the server.
-Does not destroy the local MongoDB on future setups "mongo": true,
+		"//": "Install MongoDB on the server.
+Does not destroy the local MongoDB on future setups", "mongo": true,
-		// Application server path .  must in /usr /opt /home /alidata directory.
+		"//": "Application server path .  must in /usr /opt /home /alidata directory.", "path": "/usr/local/meteorup"
-		"path": "/usr/local/meteorup"
     },
     "deploy": {
-		// Application name (no spaces).
+		"//": "Application name (no spaces).",
 		"appName": "best",
-		// Configure environment
+		"//": "Configure environment",
-		// ROOT_URL must be set to your correct domain (https or http) "env": {
+		"//": "ROOT_URL must be set to your correct domain (https or http)", "env": {
 			"YJENV": "test", // customize environment
             "MONGO_URL": "mongodb://127.0.0.1:27017/best",